 RMA Armament has just introduced their newest Level III+ rifle-graded ballistic plates, the Model 1090.
-These new ballistic plates are made from highly resistant but lighter weight polyethylene, and come in a single curve configuration.
+These new ballistic plates are made from highly resistant but lighter weight polyethylene and come in a single curve configuration.
 The use of rifle-grade ballistic plates used to be reserved for military units, and specialized tactical teams (SWAT) for law enforcement.
-However, in recent decades the advent of high-profile mass killings and police response to active shooter or spree killer incidents has revealed the need for police officers to have rifle-grade ballistic protection available even at the patrol officer level.
+However, in recent decades the advent of high-profile mass killings and the police response to an active shooter or spree killer incidents has revealed the need for police officers to have rifle-grade ballistic protection available even at the patrol officer level.

 Though a relative newcomer to the ballistic armor market, RMA has made a very positive impact on those in need of ballistic protection.
-Making their ballistic plates to the highest NIJ specifications, RMA Armament has quickly gained the reputation for high quality ballistic plates suitable for SWAT or Patrol officer use.
-In particular, the use of polyethylene (UHMWP) has been a vital improvement in the overall portability of heavy armor plates, and RMA Armament has mastered its use in armor plates providing excellent protection, while helping to reduce overall weight.
+Making their ballistic plates to the highest NIJ specifications, RMA Armament has quickly gained the reputation for high-quality ballistic plates suitable for SWAT or patrol officer use.
+In particular, the use of polyethylene (UHMWP) has been a vital improvement in the overall portability of heavy armor plates, and RMA Armament has mastered its use in armor plates providing excellent protection while helping to reduce overall weight.

 BlueSheepdog has had the opportunity to examine RMA ballistic plates at SHOT Show several times.
 The quality of construction is top-notch, and staff extremely friendly and helpful, and the tests products clearly indicate a superior product capable of protecting as advertised.
-Another benefit of using polyethylene is the user gains a bit of bouyancy, where heavy ceramic or steel plates will only add to the weight dragging an officer under the surface should they find themselves in water.
+Another benefit of using polyethylene is the user gains a bit of buoyancy, where heavy ceramic or steel plates will only add to the weight dragging an officer under the surface should they find themselves in water.

 RMA Level III+ Ballistic Rifle Plates

 RMA Armament builds their new Level III+ ballistic rifle plates using Ultra High Molecular Weight Polyethylene (UHMWP) or Polyethylene for short.
 This scientific break-through material combines the lightweight features of polyethylene with an increased overall molecular weight to produce a vastly stronger material.
-The result is a relatively lightweight material that is incredible strong, and capable of stopping several rifle rounds from penetrating the armor or the officer behind.
+The result is a relatively lightweight material that is incredibly strong, and capable of stopping several rifle rounds from penetrating the armor or the officer behind.

-Level III+ ballistic protection is a rather new rating, and specifically is related to rifle-graded ballistic plates.
+Level III+ ballistic protection is a rather new rating and specifically is related to rifle-graded ballistic plates.
 These protection ratings have changed several times over the decades since the original ratings came out, but in general indicate a higher level of protection as the number increases (Level III offers higher protection than Level II, etc.).
 The Level III+ rating indicates armor capable of defeating the most common AR-15, AK-47, and even .308 caliber rifle rounds.

 This is incredibly important as these rifles are the highest potential threat to law enforcement today.
 Handguns remain the largest threat to law enforcement from firearms, but recent data indicates rifles were involved in over 1/3 of all officer murders in 2016.
 When rifles are used in active shooter/spree killings or assaults directly on law enforcement, recent trends show the rifles used are often an AR-15 or AK-47 variant.
 This means officers wearing Level III+ armor plates will be protected from penetrating trauma from those rifle rounds in the critical organ areas covered by the plates.